insidert

 Looking back

 Blogging is not new to me.
-I hosted my first blog on blogger.com almost 13 years ago.
-It was amusing setting up a page on the internet.
+I hosted my first blog on blogger.com in 2006.
+It was amusing to setup a page on the internet.
 I maintained a technical blog during my engineering which has internet tips and tricks, links to ebooks and syllabus.
-I also used MediaFire to host those ebooks.
-Next, I opened a personal blog - insidert (still functional)- and a magazine - skatespace (deleted a year later) - on wordpress.com.
+I also used MediaFire to host the ebooks.
+Next, I opened a personal blog - insidert (still functional) - and a magazine called skatespace (deleted a year later) - on wordpress.com.

 Fast forward